lowrycito/handbook/pages/study-manual-general-handbook-13-sunday-school.md

 School president usually leads the meetings.
 However, the bishopric may ask another member to lead them.

-For more information, see Teaching in the Savior’s Way, 3, or teaching.ChurchofJesusChrist.org.
+For more information, see “For Leaders—Helping Teachers Succeed” in Teaching in the Savior’s Way (pages 38–40).

 13.5

 ## Improving Learning and Teaching in the Home

 Parents are responsible for teaching the gospel to their children.
-They can ask the Sunday School president to help them improve as teachers.

-The ward council may organize teacher council meetings for parents to help them improve gospel teaching in the home.
-Like other teacher council meetings, these are held during the 50-minute class time on Sunday.
+The ward council may organize teacher council meetings for parents during the 50-minute class time on Sunday.
+These meetings are led by a member of the Sunday School presidency or someone else the bishopric assigns.
 Teaching in the Savior’s Way is the main resource for these meetings.

+For more information about teacher council meetings for parents, see 17.5.

 Image